subbaraidu124/subbaraidu124/README.md

 👋 Hey there!
-I'm N B V SUBBA RAIDU, a passionate Software Engineer based in the United States, with a focus on building scalable web applications and systems.
+I'm Bala Nimmala, a passionate Software Engineer based in the United States, with a focus on building scalable web applications and systems.
 With over 3 years of hands-on experience, I specialize in designing and implementing software solutions using technologies like C#, .NET, JavaScript, Angular, SQL, and VB.NET.

 🛠️ My technical toolkit covers a broad range of skills, from full-stack web development to cloud platforms like AWS and Azure.
 I’m proficient in version control systems like Git and Bitbucket and have experience in both Waterfall and Agile methodologies.